streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

     ```

 ## Work with Function Mesh
-You can create a [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to create a Google BigQuery sink connector.
+You can create a [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to create a Google Cloud BigQuery sink connector.
 Using CRD makes Function Mesh naturally integrate with the Kubernetes ecosystem.
 For more information about Pulsar sink CRD configurations, see [sink CRD configurations](https://functionmesh.io/docs/connectors/io-crd-config/sink-crd-config).

 You can define a CRD file (YAML) to set the properties as below.